How CALL Drives Army Change

 20-01 - Corps and Division Planner’s Guide to Reconstitution Operations

-The Army Lessons Learned Course (ALLC) is no longer an ATRRS Course, and is conducted via distributed learning (dL) on NIPR MS Teams for US Government and US Department of Defense personnel.
-Those wishing to attend must completely fill out a course registration request on the CALL Restricted website (https://call2.army.mil/ll-course.aspx).
+Course registration.
+The Army Lessons Learned Course (ALLC) is conducted via distributed learning (dL) on unclassified Microsoft Teams (A365) for US Government and US Department of Defense personnel.
+Those wishing to attend must fill out a course registration request on the CALL Restricted website (https://call2.army.mil/ll-course.aspx) (CAC login required).
+Please contact the ALLC instructor at (913) 684-7387 if you have any questions or need assistance.

-Notice of Collection of Personal Information: The personal information requested in this form is for the purpose of contacting the submitting individual(s).
+Notice of Collection of Personal Information.
+The personal information requested in this form is for the purpose of contacting the submitting individual.
 Personal information is not required for submission of comments, but to receive a response you must provide a valid e-mail address.
-At our discretion, we may share your comments with web administrators, web authors, editors, and support personnel in order to improve our web site's performance and usefulness.
+At our discretion, we may share your comments with web administrators, web authors, editors, and support personnel to improve our web site's performance and usefulness.
 In other limited circumstances, including requests from Congress or private individuals, we may be required by law to disclose information you submit.

 Must register on CALL Restricted website (https://call2.army.mil/ll-course.aspx).